Aptacode/Aptacode.TaskPlex/README.md

 ```

 ### WaitTask

--Wait for the specified amount of time
+- Wait for the specified amount of time

 ```

 WaitTask wait = new WaitTask(TimeSpan.FromMilliseconds(100));